moby/moby/docs/sources/docker-hub/official_repos.md

 You’ve been given the job of creating an image for an Official Repository hosted on [Docker Hub Registry](https://registry.hub.docker.com/).
-These are Docker, Inc.’s guidelines for getting that task done.
+These are our guidelines for getting that task done.
 Even if you’re not planning to create an Official Repo, you can think of these guidelines as best practices for image creation generally.